 Learning groups are a central element of the programme.
 They are used to support and encourage your learning, at an individual and a group level.
 Each group works together to help individual members to set and achieve their learning objectives and to support them in developing, producing and reviewing pieces of assessed work.

 Learning groups comprise four to six participants and a tutor.
 They generally meet regularly during the taught element of the course, and every four to six weeks during the dissertation phase.

 Self-managed learning and private study

 The reading lists you will receive provide a starting point for exploration.
 However, you will be expected to manage your own learning – reading widely, using the internet and making extensive use of the University library resources, both print-based and online.
-24-hour access to the School’s IT labs gives you flexibility to devise your own work schedules.
+You have access to the School’s IT labs until 10.00pm each evening, giving you the flexibility to devise your own work schedules.

 Reading weeks are scheduled each term to allow you extra time for private study.
 They also provide opportunity for students to organise additional activities – such as workshops or seminars on specific themes.
 These can either be run by members of the class or may perhaps draw on other departmental staff, Management School doctoral students or MA alumni.